Category Archives: Sahara News

 Nearby, just to the south in Algeria is a monument to General Leclerc whose plane crashed near here in 1947 – it’s pictured on a commemorative stamp.
 Among other heroic wartime deeds, he’s famed for leading an armoured column up though Chad to help the LRDG attack the Axis forces based in Murzuk, Libya.
 There are many more monuments to the WW2 liberator of Paris in North Africa and France.

 Reading the article linked at the top of the page and it becomes clear traffic flows both ways over the long-closed border.
 Algeria claims Morocco smuggles loads of hashish southwards to befoul it populace, or to get it to European markets via other routes.
+You imagine a berm is fairly easy to make once you order a conscript with a D6 to get on with it.

 There’s been bad blood with Morocco for as long as the two countries have existed.
 Despite Morocco’s wishes, the border with Algeria has been closed to all since the mid-1990s.

-More berm activity way down south at Bordj Moktar
+More berm activity way down south at Bordj Moktar and I’ve also noticed new border roads and berms plugging the gaps along the Libyan border.

 Cabinet of Saharan Curiosities